abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 and conscious is a lot to be grateful for already.

-Last night, one of the people at Yoga Mendocino mentioned the Jewish concept of a *tzadik,* a person who is an adept or a well-developed person.
+Last night, one of the people at Yoga Mendocino mentioned the Jewish concept of a *tzadik*, a person who is an adept or a well-developed person.
 One characteristic of tzadiks is that they have a sense of gratitude.
 In the Jewish tradition, this would be gratitude to God.
 This reminded me of an eastern European Jewish story where a rabbi went to